Freaky/gcstool/README.md

 your users passwords against the list when they sign up.
 Unfortunately it's nearly 30GB, and not in a format particularly suited for searching.

-You you cut it down quite a bit simply by converting the SHA1 hashes in it to binary, and even truncating them in the process, but even being really aggressive and spending just 6 bytes per entry (for a false-positive rate of 1 in 500,000) only gets you down to 3 GB.
+You cut it down quite a bit simply by converting the SHA1 hashes in it to binary, and even truncating them in the process, but even being really aggressive and spending just 6 bytes per entry (for a false-positive rate of 1 in 500,000) only gets you down to 3 GB.